 During this step, we turn the tables and look at your company from a consumer perspective.
 This begins by scouring the internet for online reviews, interviewing your customers, and visiting retail outlets to catch a glimpse of your product in the wild.

-Key Insight: During our creative dig for Rhino Shield, a ceramic house coating company in Los Angeles, we interviewed one of its customers, Yahoova Einstein.
+During our creative dig for Rhino Shield, a ceramic house coating company in Los Angeles, we interviewed one of its customers, Yahoova Einstein.
 Mrs. Einstein is the granddaughter of the famous physicist, Albert, and a lifelong academic herself.
 Most importantly, she had no problem speaking her mind.
-Before our conversation we were prepared to discuss how she enjoyed the house coat’s quality, the installation process, and price.
+Before our conversation we were prepared to discuss how she enjoyed the product quality, the installation process, and price.
 But Mrs. Einstein couldn’t stop talking about how confident she felt in the product after speaking with the franchisee, Sam Chapetta.

 Step 4: Shopping Your Competition